 Soil Type: Acidic to slightly acidic

-Although propagation from seeds is easy but they are commercially not propagated from seeds because it take up to 12 years to start producing nuts.
-They are usually propagated from cutting, grafting and budding.
+Although propagation from seeds is easy, they are commercially not propagated from seeds because it takes up to 12 years to start producing nuts.
+They are usually propagated from cutting, grafting, and budding.

 Buy a grafted macadamia tree from your nearby nursery.
-Plant it in same depth in which it was grown.
+Plant it in the same depth in which it was grown.
 Firm the soil around the roots to eliminate air spaces and water deeply after planting to help lessen the shock of transplanting.

-Select a location in your yard that gets full sun but get sheltered from the wind.
+Select a location in your yard that gets full sun but gets sheltered from the wind.
 South or West side of a garden that is less windy is suitable.

 Requirements for Growing Macadamia Nuts

 Macadamia is a tropical tree.
 It requires full sun to grow and produce healthy fruits.

-Keep the soil of macadamia tree slightly moist.
+Keep the soil of the macadamia tree slightly moist.
 Water young macadamia tree regularly.
-Once the plant matures water it once a week during the growing season and every other day during the period of drought and summer.
+Once the plant matures, water it once a week during the growing season and every other day during the period of drought and hot summer.

 Macadamia Tree Care

 Do mulching to preserve moisture as growing macadamia nuts tree requires slightly moist soil.
-Mulching also prevents the competitive weeds.
+Mulching also prevents competitive weeds.

-Prune in early spring with pruning shears, as you do with an apple tree, to promote a single strong trunk and 6 to 8 horizontally growing scaffold branches spaced evenly along the height of tree.
+Prune in early spring with pruning shears, as you do with an apple tree, to promote a single strong trunk and 6 to 8 horizontally growing scaffold branches spaced evenly along with the height of the tree.
 Clip off the vertically growing shoots because they will not produce nuts and will sap the vigor of the tree.
-Also prune off dead and damaged wood.
+Also, prune off dead and damaged wood.

 Pests and Diseases

-Healthy macadamia tree is usually pest free but thrips, mites and scales might attack it, but mostly they are deterred by tree itself.
-Use of organic pesticide is recommended in case of large infection.
+A healthy macadamia tree is usually pest free, but thrips, mites, and scales might attack it.
+Mostly they are deterred by the tree itself.
+Use of organic pesticide is recommended in case of a large infestation.

-Collect macadamia nuts when their skin begin to crack.
+Collect macadamia nuts when their skin begins to crack.
 Shell them within 24 hours of harvest to prevent mildew.
-Keep in mind that the hulls will be more difficult to remove once they have dried.
+Keep in mind that the hulls will be more difficult to remove once they are dry.